 - Do you have a use in mind?
 Even if you don’t have a specific project planned, if you look at an item and see dozens of possible uses, you may want to keep more in your stash than an item that just seems like it might be useful at some point.

 Brainstorm for Additional Uses

-If your serious about your desire to repurpose items around your home, subscribe to blogs that share your focus and will inspire you with project ideas and uncommon uses for everyday items.
-Some of my favorite repurposing bloggers no longer post, but be sure to check out Making Do With The Not So New, and I’d love if you’d share other repurposing blogs in the comments!
+If you are serious about your desire to repurpose items around your home, subscribe to blogs that share your focus and will inspire you with project ideas and uncommon uses for everyday items.
+Some of my favorite repurposing bloggers no longer post but be sure to check out Making Do With The Not So New, and I’d love it if you’d share other repurposing blogs in the comments!

 Donate Your Extras

 The picture above is from a recycled art supply depot.
 I’d never heard of these before I found the picture, but it looks like there are similar depots in most big cities.
 If you don’t live near a depot, ask teachers, daycare providers, or churches if there are any items they could use for arts and crafts.
 For example, egg cartons or plastic yogurt cups make great paint cups.
 Or donate old towels, blankets, and pillows to your local animal shelter.